naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the bacteria cross the microscope?
-To get to the other slide.
+Why did the IT technician break up with his calculator?
+It didn't add up anymore.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)